 5.)
 IT Data Analyst

 A data analyst collects, analyses and interprets marketing data.
 Your role here is to create and identify key performance metrics and measure how effective different approaches are.
-You’ll also be required to do A/B testing, customer feedback and research and other marketing data collection.
-Having a combination of business and marketing skills, technical and analytical skills is good for this role.
+You’ll also be required to do A/B testing, collect customer feedback, research and collect other marketing data.
+Having a combination of business, marketing, technical and analytical skills is good for this role.

 6.)
 Digital Marketing Manager

 This is another easy one you can consider.
-A digital marketing manager is in charge of digital and social media marketing for company or brand.
+A digital marketing manager is in charge of digital and social media marketing for a company.
 You have to manage the company’s online presence like company websites, social media pages, advertising and others.

 Your focus is to increase brand awareness, sales and customer loyalty.
 You’ll also look out for new avenues or platforms for digital promotion.
-So when there is a new site or technology released, you assess if it is a good marketing solution for the brand.
+So when there is a new site or technology released, you access if it is a good marketing solution for the company.
 You’ll have to be familiar with search engine optimization (SEO) and search engine marketing (SEM).

 7.)
 Digital Strategist